LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 .. image:: /static/documentation/understanding_indicators15/lc_matrix.PNG
    :align: center

-#. |trends.earth| will combine the information from the land cover maps and the
+#.
+LDMS will combine the information from the land cover maps and the
    table of degradation typologies by land cover transition to compute the land cover sub-indicator.